niart/Aachen-Indoor-VPR/readme.md

 <img src="https://github.com/niart/fzj_vpr/blob/9ac69682f54a8b9eb82b3acfaac5cda7f956921d/pic/20231024_175836.jpg" width=24% height=50%>
 <img src="https://github.com/niart/fzj_vpr/blob/9ac69682f54a8b9eb82b3acfaac5cda7f956921d/pic/20231024_175849.jpg" width=24% height=50%>
 </p>

+A **[motion capture system](https://www.vicon.com/)** tracks the robot’s location in each trip, providing labels for supervised learning and evaluation.
+Five recordings (Trip0 ~ Trip4) were made by manually driving the robot along predefined routes, each consisting of three rounds in the office.
+Four were under normal lighting, and one (Trip2) in dim conditions.

 The entire arena is evenly divided into 4 × 4 = 16 labeled square cells as shown below: